continuouspipe/continuouspipe/documentation/content/guides/drupal.md

 ```

-This defines three tasks for ContinuousPipe.
+This defines four tasks for ContinuousPipe.

 1. `images` builds a Docker image for the web service based on the matching configuration for the web service in the `docker-compose.yml` file.
 The built image will include the repository contents in the commit that triggered the build (because of the instructions in the `Dockerfile` in the previous step).
 Once the image is built ContinuousPipe will push it to an image registry configured using the `IMAGE_NAME` variable (setting this variable is explained later).
-2. `db_deployment` deploys the database services to a cluster set with the `CLUSTER` variable
-(setting this variable is explained later).
-The environment name used to refer to the deployment is made consistent by
-combining `demo-drupal8-` with the name of the branch that triggered the process.
+2. `db_deployment` deploys the database services to a cluster set with the `CLUSTER` variable (setting this variable is explained later).
+The environment name used to refer to the deployment is made consistent by combining `demo-drupal8-` with the name of the branch that triggered the process.
 3. `web_deployment` deploys the web container running apache.
 4. `drupal_demo_install` - runs the intial Drupal installation.